-Sector exclusions are applicable to all East Capital Group's strategies.
-The exclusions apply on a fund level, to both long and short positions within the equity portfolios, fixed income instruments as well as tenants and/or assets in our real estate operation.
+Sector exclusions apply on a Strategy level, to both long and short positions within the equity portfolios, fixed income instruments as well as tenants and/or assets in our real estate operation.

 Evaluation and monitoring

 Upon new investment, the investment teams shall ensure that the new holding is compliant with the exclusion criteria for the portfolio to which the new holding is added.
 The check is done by filling in the exclusion compliance table in the Red Flag Analysis.
 In cases of doubt about compliance with the exclusion criteria, the investment teams shall consult the ESG team.